lbasora/bnnrul/README.md

 Tools to test BNN inference algorithms and techniques to predict RUL on aeronautical systems.

-### Ideas for research work
+### Ideas for work
 - Benchmark with NASA CMAPSS [1] dataset complementary to the existing ones (e.g. Caceres et al. [9]) by using other inference algorithms.
--  Benchmark with NASA N-CMAPSS [2] dataset on the recent big NASA dataset Arias et al.
+- Benchmark with NASA N-CMAPSS [2] dataset on the recent (2021) NASA dataset.
-Few publications yet with N-CMAPSS, so it might be an opportunity to publish.
+    Few publications yet with N-CMAPSS (found none with BNN), so it might be an opportunity for us to publish.
     For N-CMAPSS, [see 2021 PHM Conference Data Challenge](https://data.phmsociety.org/2021-phm-conference-data-challenge/).
 Winners: [paper1](https://papers.phmsociety.org/index.php/phmconf/article/view/3108), [paper2](https://papers.phmsociety.org/index.php/phmconf/article/view/3109), [paper3](https://papers.phmsociety.org/index.php/phmconf/article/view/3110)

-Use of/contribution to BNN libraries to be considered, for instance:
+Contribution to BNN libraries would be nice as well, for instance:
 - [TyXE](https://github.com/TyXe-BDL/TyXe) (e.g. Flipout RNN - see issue #6)
 - [blitz](https://github.com/piEsposito/blitz-bayesian-deep-learning)
 - [bayesian-torch](https://github.com/IntelLabs/bayesian-torch#installing-bayesian-torch)